 PHA-560.
-INTRODUCTORY PHARMACY PRACTICE EXPERIENCE
+INTRODUCTORY PHARMACY PRACTICE EXPERIENCE V Credits: 1-half

-Credits: 0.5

 The Self-Directed Introductory Pharmacy Practice Experience (SD-IPPE) course is designed to expose students to various service-learning opportunities throughout their P1 through P3 years.
 This experience consists of 3 components: participation in and development of service-learning projects, reflection, and self-directed learning.
 Students may develop their own experiences or participate in opportunities offered by the School or professional organizations.